Try The Experiment

 It’s not coaching.

-It’s an unfiltered, unpolished, sometimes hilarious practice of feeling what you’re feeling.
+It’s an unfiltered, unpolished, unintellectual practice of feeling what you’re feeling.

 No fixing.